SudoEchomachine/IDScapstone2024/README.md

 Reboot when done.
 Screen and keyboard are only necessary for intial setup.

-Alert site (WIP) can be accessed at the ip address found by using command
+Alert site (WIP) can be accessed at the first ip address found by using command 'hostname -I'

 Default login credentials

 user: shelter

 pass: truffle